0xDBFB7/covidinator/documents/notes/Biology.md

 the search term "virus dipole moment" is what I was missing. transient electronic birefringance is an interesting technique for this!

+gelfiltration

+should put a test tube into the microwave to see the heating patterns